 You can find some information about Vivaldi at Classics for Kids.
 Write a short biography about him.
 When and where did he live?
 What other types of music did he write?
 There are some neat podcasts you can listen to there.

 Compare and Contrast

 Next, compare and contrast the two musical versions of Vivaldi- the original version on YouTube compared to the arrangement by The Piano Guys.
 What’s the same?
 What’s different?
 Which do you like better?
 Would you like to perform it one day?
 On which instrument?

 Download a free 3-page Printable Pack:

-This free printable pack is perfect to use with this 15-Music Lesson for Wintertime using The Piano Guys “Frozen” & Vivaldi’s Winter, but is also great for any music lesson!
+This free printable pack is perfect to use with this 15-Music Lesson for Wintertime using The Piano Guys “Frozen” & Vivaldi’s Winter, but it is also great for any music lesson!

 - Composer Sheet